michaelhyunk/acmeair-api/README.md

 - No authentication or authorization included
 - Passenger IDs are UUIDs with no additional validation
 - Trunk-based development was used instead of branching, considering the scope and time constraints
+- Booking IDs are generated server-side to ensure uniqueness and prevent client-side conflicts
 ---

 ## Known Limitations / TODOs

-- Global exception is in place `RestExceptionHandler.java`, however response needs to be defined further
+- Global exception is in place `RestExceptionHandler.java`, however it's not fully polished yet.
+Has few 404s and one generic handler
 - Basic validation is limited to `@NotNull` on DTOs.
 Field-level validation (e.g., `@Email`, `@Size`) and enum/value constraints are not yet implemented
 - Request DTOs do not validate unknown fields; extra properties in incoming JSON are silently ignored by default
 - No rate limiting or API throttling in place.
 No constraints around requests